 Writing in 1952, Waldemar Deonna drew attention to our figure amongst those painted in the town-hall in Geneva — labelled ver[us] amic[us] est alter ego [a true friend is another self] —

-he was unaware of the above antecedents, though realised such must have existed.
+It seems he was unaware of the above antecedents, though realised such must have existed.
 He was, however, able to point to the device of Strasbourg printer Wolfgang Köpfel, a generation later:

 But an important omission in the early history of this motif is its first appearance in print, as a woodcut illustrating the Margarita Philosophica of Gregor Reisch, published in Freiburg in 1503: